SWVM/COOL-Compiler-In-Py/Parser/README.md

 ## known issues
-- Some code are ugly, but they works perfectly fine
 - output file name: fname.cl-ast-test
 - PLY yacc actually takes input from other classes that mimics the Lexer, [here](https://www.dabeaz.com/ply/ply.html#ply_nn36)